alf-p-steinbach/cppx-core-language/docs/README.md

 #### 3.2.2.
 Header “*general-operations.hpp*”.

-The `squared` and `cubed` function templates already discussed in the previous section.
+The “*general-operations.hpp*” header provides the `squared` and `cubed` function templates already discussed in the previous section.

 #### 3.2.3.
 Header “*integer-operations.hpp*”.